How Much Does Cabinet Refinishing Cost in Temecula?

 3. Current Finish Condition

 Cabinets in good condition with an intact original finish require standard prep.
 Cabinets with heavy grease buildup, water damage, peeling previous paint, or extensive wear require more prep time.
 Failed previous paint jobs must be fully stripped before a new finish system can be applied.
-This is one of the variables we cannot see without an in-person visit — it can add 2-3 days to the prep phase.
+This is one of the variables we cannot see without an in-person visit — it can add meaningful time to the prep phase.

 4. Grain Type